telerik/winforms-docs/richtextbox/f.a.q..md

 {{endregion}}

->note Using methods from RadDocument's API to apply changes to the document clears the history stack
-		  	 	and the undo function will not be able to restore the document before this change.
+>note Using methods from RadDocument's API to apply changes to the document clears the history stack and the undo function will not be able to restore the document before this change.
 >

 ## Setting the Margins of the Document

-With paged layout mode, you can set the margin of the document like this:#_[C#] Change page margin_
+With paged layout mode, you can set the margin of the document like this:

+#### Change page margin

 {{source=..\SamplesCS\RichTextBox\RichTextBoxFAQ.cs region=SectionDefaultPageMargin}}
 {{source=..\SamplesVB\RichTextBox\RichTextBoxFAQ.vb region=SectionDefaultPageMargin}}